quozd/awesome-dotnet/README.md

 * [MKL.NET](https://github.com/AnthonyLloyd/MKL.NET) - A simple cross platform .NET API for Intel MKL.
 * [AngouriMath](https://github.com/asc-community/AngouriMath) - An open-source symbolic/computer algebra library, made primarily for C# and F#.
 It covers a range of features and might be considered as an alternative to SymPy in .NET.
 * [Vim.Math3d](https://github.com/vimaec/math3d) - A feature-rich cross-platform replacement for System.Numerics with support for consistent serialization and binary layout, and additional structures and algorithms for efficient 3D Math.
+* [WPF-Math](https://github.com/ForNeVeR/wpf-math) - a .NET library for rendering mathematical formulae using the LaTeX typesetting style, for the WPF framework

 ## Media